 Peanut butter is thick and dry and can easily create a choking hazard, especially if you use a chunky brand.
 Even a small amount of peanut butter can create a hazard, so you will need to watch your cat while it eats and make sure to have plenty of fresh water nearby that your cat can drink.

 Low Nutritional Value

 Besides a plant-based protein which is not ideal for a carnivorous cat, there are no helpful nutrients that will benefit your cat from eating this food.

 Just like people, peanut butter can cause an allergy flare-up in cats and can even be life-threatening if your cat is especially sensitive to peanut allergies.
-Symptoms of an allergic reaction include scratching, hair loss, ear infections, diarrhea, vomiting, and weight loss.
-If you notice any of these symptoms and suspect a peanut allergy, we recommend contacting the vet immediately.
+Signs of an allergic reaction include scratching, hair loss, ear infections, diarrhea, vomiting, and weight loss.
+An anaphylactic reaction includes difficulty breathing, facial swelling, seizures, and coma.
+If you notice any of these signs and suspect a peanut allergy, we recommend contacting the vet immediately.

 Many companies use trans fats and other bad fats to keep the peanut butter from separating and to give it a longer shelf life.
 However, these ingredients can be harmful to your cat.
 We recommend looking at your peanut butter ingredients list to ensure there are no hydrogenated oils on the ingredients to keep these fats out of your cat’s diet.

 High in Calories